The Emergencies Act 2004

 Fire Brigade (Administration) Act 1974, amendments and regulations.
 This Act established the ACT Fire Brigade and detailed the provisions for such things as the establishment of ranks, appointments, promotions, retirements, discipline and appeals.

-Motor Traffic Act.
-Although this is not legislation directed at the various emergency services, it does provide for a number of exemptions for vehicles responding to fires and other emergencies.
+The Road Transport (Safety & Traffic Management) Regulation 2000 and the Australian Road Rules provides for a number of exemptions for drivers of vehicles responding to fires and other emergencies.

 There are a number of other Acts that affect the day-to-day operations of the ESA.
-These include Acts relating to such things as Industrial Relations, Superannuation, Workers Compensation, Rehabilitation, Occupational Health and Safety, Merit and Equal Opportunity, Discrimination and Human Rights, etc.
+These include Acts relating to such things as Public Sector Management, Industrial Relations, Superannuation, Workers Compensation, Rehabilitation, Occupational Health and Safety, Merit and Equal Opportunity, Discrimination and Human Rights, etc.